Capt. Greg Phillips joined Foss Maritime in 1989

 Phillips is currently the captain aboard the Delta Lindsey.
 He grew up in Lake Stevens, Washington, north of Seattle.
 He joined Foss in 1989, one month after graduating from high school.

 “My career actually started while I was still in high school, one month before I graduated,” said Phillips.
-“My uncle, Chris Wolf, who was a dispatcher in Everett for the log boats that Foss had there, introduced me to Steve Spencer, and I started to come down on the weekends and train on the harbor tugs free of charge.
+“My uncle, Chris Wolf, who was a dispatcher in Everett for the log boats that Foss had there, introduced me to Steve Spencer, and I started to come down on the weekends and training on the harbor tugs free of charge.
 After graduating in June, I was hired full-time as a relief deckhand, helping with odd jobs around the yard.”

 Phillips worked until log exporting dried up, and then started aboard the two-week PNW harbor tugs.
 He worked on various boats until he landed a more permanent position aboard the Henry Foss, where he spent the next 10 years as a deckhand, learning to land barges and conducting the occasional ship assist.

 “My plan was to be a career deckhand, but the captains that I worked for saw something in me, and after a few years of them hounding me I passed my Coast Guard exams and received my Inland Mate’s License.
-I sailed relief mate until I got enough time to sit for my Master 1600 License,” he explained.
+I sailed Relief Mate until I got enough time to sit for my Master 1600 License,” he explained.
 “I have many captains, past and present, to thank for all their knowledge that was and still is passed down – they all know who they are.”

 Phillips’s first captain position was aboard the Wedell Foss, the same tug his cousin Duane Crowley ran.